mr-kubikus/fx1-arduino-parser/README.md

 | O6            | 11          | Analog (0-8) |
 | O7            | 12          | Digital      |
 | O8            | 13          | Digital      |

+##Solution for automatic reboot problem

+The Arduino Uno and Nano auto reboot feature allows to upload a sketch when PC opens the connection.
+This behaviour leads to "Timeout" message in the ROBO Pro.

+You can disablie the auto reboot feature using recomendations from [playground.arduino.cc](http://playground.arduino.cc/Main/DisablingAutoResetOnSerialConnection).

 ##Links
 1. [Original discussion at the ftcommunity.de forum](http://forum.ftcommunity.de/viewtopic.php?f=8&t=1655).